[Retire Early]

 Like most Americans, I still had a crappy health plan with high deductibles and co-pays that left me vulnerable the the depradations of "out-of-network" billing if I stumbled into the care of an unprincipled doctor or hospital administrator.
 But at least I was paying a premium more in line with what the for-profit, private health insurance was worth.

 The other thing that should anger people is the fact that our political leaders decided to launder the Obamacare tax subsides through the private health insurance industry.
 There they skim off at least 20% of it in overhead, captive PBM price gouging, and outrageous Executive Compensation.
 It would be much cheaper to provide the health care through Medicare/Medicaid.
-And the Gov't bureaucrat who runs the $1.5 Trillion a year Centers for Medicare and Medicaid Services earns an annual salary of $165,000 and flies commercial.
+And the Gov't bureaucrat who runs the $1.5 Trillion a year Centers for Medicare and Medicaid Services earns an annual salary of less than $200,000 and flies commercial.
 Who's giving you the better deal?

 #3 The Wall Street "Skim"-- If you're paying the 2% of assets in annual fees, expenses and trading costs that Wall Street's business model demands, you need to save about twice as much money for retirement.